-Take it from the pros, splitting is the way go.
+Take it from the pros, workout splits are the way go.
 Full-body training, provided that the intensity is high and the routine is good, can produce some amazing results, but splitting lets you get more from less: more results from a shorter period of time spent in the gym.
 If you had to train all your body parts in one routine, it might take a full two hours.
 There's an advantage to keeping your daily routine short: higher intensity, better focus, more energy and strength, and a reduced likelihood of "overtraining."
 Plus, spending only 45-60 minutes a day gives you more time for other things.
 The following are a couple of basic tips to keep in mind when you're converting your old routine into a new one.

 Depending on your genetics and your structure, you may be blessed with massive quads but puny pecs.
 It makes sense to begin your weekly split routine cycle with your pecs.
 In other words, if your routine begins on a Monday after a Sunday rest, start with pecs and end the week with legs.
 Prioritize your weakest body parts first and your strongest last.
 That way, you'll be able to devote more energy and focus to bring up lagging body parts.